seanfitzg/home-cooking-react/README.md

 ## Home Cooking - a demo react application

-This is an ongoing, albeit fairly basic, demo application I'm building to learn, investigate & showcase some skills and technologies required to build a full stack React -> ASP.Net Core application.
+This is an ongoing, albeit fairly basic, demo application I'm building to learn/investigate some skills and technologies required to build a full stack React -> ASP.Net Core application.

 Deployed to:  https://flux-home-cooking.herokuapp.com/